South Elmsall: Coal mining

 environmental, social and economic problems - and a crisis of morale - as a result of the loss of jobs in the mining industry".

 Warde-Aldam Hospital

 The Warde-Aldam Hospital was a hospital situated in South Elmsall, Yorkshire, England.
 It was built in 1911 by Carlton Main Colliery Ltd and was used as a general, voluntary hospital until 1948.
 It was then taken over by the NHS and provided acute hospital care until 1978.

 Music

 The town is home to Carlton Main Frickley Colliery Band, a successful brass band who have been British and European champions.

 Frickley Country Park

 Frickley Country Park officially opened in September 2009, after a long period of land reclamation, environmental cleaning and landscaping of the former Frickley Colliery site was finished.
 The site offers walks and play areas as well as space for new housing development as part of the wider regeneration scheme.
-Nearby is located the Frickley Off-road Centre, a specialist facility for motorsports.